 Chicago is one of my favorite cities to visit, as well as being my city of childhood.
 Loaded with fascinating things to see and do, it is impossible to see all the highlights of Chicago in a day.

 Unfortunately, that was all we had on our last visit, so we made some hard choices.
 As we had people with us who had never been to the city before, we needed to make the most of our one day in Chicago, and we did.

 Dividing the city geographically, we opted for Chicago’s key downtown locations over the museums, a personal choice, but we could have gone either way.
 Both are presented below as single-day itinerary options.
 Therefore, we’ve got you covered if you have more than a day to spend here.

 We began our day in the western suburbs and took the Metra train into Union Station.

-Save money with the Chicago CityPASS
+Save money with a Chicago CityPASS® ticket